 We meet on Mondays from 18.30 to 20.00

-Cubs is the second Scouting section and introduces 8 – 10½ year olds to all sorts of exciting new activities and adventures.
+Cubs is the third Scouting section and introduces 8 – 10½ year olds to all sorts of exciting new activities and adventures.

 What do Cubs get up to?

 Our Cub pack meets up every week to take part in lots of exciting and challenging activities, exploring the great outdoors and going on amazing adventures.

 Cubs go camping 4 times a year, build dens, go on hikes, climb trees & abseil down again, paddle about in canoes, whizz down zip wires and even shoot air rifles!
 As a Cub, your young person will learn new practical skills, like how to cook a delicious meal, light a fire, give first aid and map reading.
 Our Cubs learn through games of skill, mental agility and physical, learning to work together as a team and developing their leadership skills and build friendships along the way.

 6th Lichfield Cubs take part in District activities such as quizzes, scouting skills competitions, football, cross country, where we meet other Cub packs and take part in all sorts of challenges with them.
 Life as a Cub Scout is fun, adventurous, and rewarding.